-854 Applied Behavior Analysis II
+854 Ethics in Behavior Analysis

-Fall.
+Spring.
 3(3-0) P: CEP 844 and CEP 845 R: Open to graduate students in the Department of Counseling, Educational Psychology, and Special Education and open to lifelong graduate students in the College of Education.

-Advanced topics in applied behavior analysis with an emphasis on developing behaviorally-based educational programs for students with disabilities.
+Advanced topics in applied behavior analysis with an emphasis on the Professional and Ethical Compliance Code for Behavior Analysts outlined by the Behavior Analyst Certification Board.